YazanIST/CP/README.md

 # CP
 Competitive Programming Snippets

-Mostly for myself, it can be helpful for someone too hopefully
+Mostly for myself, hopefully it can be helpful for someone else too